DataBrewery/cubes/doc/model.rst

       - logical category (user oriented metadata)
     * - ``template``
       - name of a dimension that will be used as template

+Fields marked with * are required.

+If no levels are specified, then one default level will be created.

+If no hierarchy is specified, then the default hierarchy will contain all levels of the dimension.

 Example: